Climate Change and the Stories We Tell

 During Short Term 2016, Professor Mueller taught a course titled “Climate Change and the Stories We Tell.”
 The course culminated in the making of a unique, immersive multimedia on-line archive that holds the stories of many Mainers living with and adapting to changes in the climate.
 See the project below –

 The Environmental Studies Department explores the relationship of humanity with the natural world through a range of disciplines.
 Concentrations range from more science based study such as Ecology and Earth Systems to more humanities based study such as Environment and Human Culture.
 The major also requires students to complete a “Student Community-Engaged Research Project,” which involves completing project reports working to understand the more immediate relationship Bates and surrounding communities have with the natural world.
-To learn more click here!
+Check out Bates Environmental Studies to learn more.

 Clams and Climate: see what Bates Geo faculty are up to.